 The purpose of this group of offences is to prevent a person who has had sexual activity with a young person or with someone who has a mental disorder from saying that no crime took place because the complainant consented.
-In a situation where the person accused has a responsibility for the young person, if that person is under 18, consent is not a generally a defence.
-Similarly, it is also usually not possible for someone accused of sexual activity with a person who has a mental disorder to claim the defence of consent.
+In a situation where the person accused has a responsibility for the young person, if that person is under 18, consent is generally not a defence.
+Similarly, it is usually not possible for someone accused of sexual activity with a person who has a mental disorder to claim the defence of consent.

 The Law on Abuse of Position of Trust

 For the prosecution to prove an offence of abuse of position of trust under section 16 of the Sexual Offences Act, the accused person must first of all be shown to have been in a position of trust according to the legal definition.
 This has a very wide meaning, but usually means a person who has responsibility for the care of a person under the age of 18, for example a teacher, a care worker, a doctor or other health professional, or in reality anyone who could be considered as looking after the young person in place of a parent or guardian.

 The prosecution lawyers have to prove that the defendant touched the young person sexually.
 They do not have to prove sexual intercourse took place to get a conviction.

 If the defendant reasonably believed that the young person was over 18, then the prosecution will not be successful, but it is up to the defendant to raise evidence of this to the jury.
 This means that the defendant has to provide evidence of his own innocence if they claim they were mistaken about the age of the complainant and to show that this mistake was reasonable.
 ‘Reasonable' in this sense means according to how other people would generally judge it.

 If the complainant was less than 13 years old at the time of the allegation, the defendant cannot claim to have thought he or she was over 18.